tkchu/Game-Programming-Patterns-CN/book/game-loop.markdown

 <span name="cave"></span>

-<span name="cave"></span>

     YOU ARE STANDING AT THE END OF A ROAD BEFORE A SMALL BRICK BUILDING .
 AROUND YOU IS A FOREST.
 A SMALL
     STREAM FLOWS OUT OF THE BUILDING AND DOWN A GULLY.

-    YOU ARE STANDING AT THE END OF A ROAD BEFORE A SMALL BRICK BUILDING .
-AROUND YOU IS A FOREST.
-A SMALL
-    STREAM FLOWS OUT OF THE BUILDING AND DOWN A GULLY.

-    > GO IN
-    YOU ARE INSIDE A BUILDING, A WELL HOUSE FOR A LARGE SPRING.

     > GO IN
     YOU ARE INSIDE A BUILDING, A WELL HOUSE FOR A LARGE SPRING.